sandiegojs/vanilla-browser-docs/docs/dom.md

 When users interact with the web page the DOM publishes these interactions as events, for example `click`, `scroll`, `keypress`, and [more][mdn-events].

 After selecting an element from the DOM, we can call it's [`addEventListener`][event-listener] method which will execute a callback function we provide any time that event occurs.
 Lets start by listening for a `click` on the `document` and trigger an `alert` whenever that event occurs.

+We are going to keep working in the dev console for now, and continue to mess around.
+Once we get the hang of event handlers, we can start building our app.
+But for now, let's just keep using the dev console.

 ```js
 var handler = function() {